 Chaudhry and Laurie Thom with developing a website and database solution for the CPCESU with three essential components: a project management system for the CPCESU; a website for showcasing public projects and information; and a system allowing organizations to develop, submit, and track projects.
+Our solution, at a glance, shall reduce the time spent tracking and managing the project for CPCESU, allow for organizations to directly submit information into the management system, and must include functionality for quickly and easily exporting data for generating reports.

 This software requirements specification begins by detailing out our client's problem and our proposed solution to this problem.
-After this, we detail out every requirement for the project, beginning with the high level requirements working down to the low level requirements for the system.
+After this, we describe every requirement for the project, beginning with the high-level requirements working down to the low-level requirements for the system.
 Each requirement has a description as to what it entails and some criteria to verify when the requirement has been fulfilled.
 This is followed by a list of the potential risks with the project, their likelihood, and how we will go about mitigating them.
-Lastly, we note our project plan for the remainder of the project, detailing our expected milestones for the project.
+Lastly, we note our project plan for the remainder of the project, detailing any potential risks and mitigation strategies and our expected milestones for the project.